-Born in 1833 and raised in the farming country of Franklin County, Massachusetts, Adeline Warfield was 17 years old when the first National Woman's Rights Convention was held nearby in Worcester.
+Adeline Warfield was born in 1833 and raised in the farming country of Franklin County, Massachusetts.
+She was 17 years old when the first National Woman's Rights Convention was held nearby in Worcester.
 The convention speakers told the young women of Massachusetts and of the nation “to be individuals and be all that they are capable of”.
 Possibly inspired by this social movement that challenged the view of the traditional roles of women, she along with her brother and his wife, left Massachusetts and traveled westward in the early 1850’s dreaming of a new life in the frontier.

-When the American Civil War started in April, 1861, Adeline was living her dream and was happily married to Simon Harker, her brother's business partner.
-In addition, she was raising their two young children and helping operate at least two trading posts in the Creek Nation, Indian Territory of Oklahoma.
+The Warfields settled in the Creek Nation, a Native American territory in what is now Oklahoma, where her brother worked as an Indian trader.
+When the American Civil War started in 1861, Adeline was married to Simon Harker, her brother's business partner, and was raising their two young children and helping operate at least two trading posts.
 Unfortunately, the Civil War split the Indian Nation apart, and terrible violence ensued between the different tribes.
-Seeking safety, Adeline and Simon with their two children left the Indian Territory and resettled in the rapidly growing territory of Colorado.
+Seeking safety, Adeline, Simon, and their two children left the Indian Territory and resettled in the rapidly growing territory of Colorado.

-In 1876, as Colorado celebrated its statehood, she relocated for the last time to an area known as the Florissant Valley.
-At an elevation of 8500 feet, this alpine valley was covered with large meadows of wild buffalo grass and acres of aspens and pine trees; and was ideal for a free-grazing cattle ranch.
-With the help of her neighbors and her teenage children, she built a two story log house with 5 rooms and a parlor that would be the center of her new ranch.
+In 1876, as Colorado celebrated its statehood, Adeline relocated for the last time to an area known as the Florissant Valley.
+At an elevation of 8500 feet, this alpine valley was covered with large meadows of wild buffalo grass and acres of aspen and pine trees.
+This was the ideal conditions for a free-grazing cattle ranch.
+With the help of her neighbors and her teenage children, she built a two-story log house with 5 rooms and a parlor that would be the center of her new ranch.
 Historically, Adeline would be one of the first women to file a Homesteading Claim in the Florissant Valley and the state of Colorado.

 Over the next few years, Adeline’s ranch grew and eventually doubled in size.
 She owned as many as 100 cattle with her own registered cattle brand and employed several ranch hands.
-As the community also grew,, she devoted more of herself to helping the homesteaders of Florissant valley prosper.
-Needing a new school and a teacher, she helped establish the Florissant school board, hire a new teacher, and build the first school in the area.
-She also opened her large home to social events that helped establish Florissant as a successful homesteading community
+As the community also grew, she devoted more of herself to helping the homesteaders of Florissant valley prosper. he helped establish the Florissant school board, which hired a teacher, and built the first school in the area.
+She opened her home to social events that helped establish Florissant as a successful homesteading community.

-In 1893, Mrs. Hornbek and other women voted legally for the first time in Colorado.
-Historians argue that women of the frontier, like Mrs. Hornbek, proved they had earned the right to vote.
+In 1893, Adeline and other women voted legally for the first time in Colorado.
+Historians argue that women of the frontier, like Ms. Hornbek, proved they had earned their right to vote.
 It was not a coincidence that states like Colorado, Utah, and Wyoming were the first to recognize the equality of men and women.
-Twenty seven years later, the 19th Amendment gave every woman in the United States the right to vote.
+Twenty-seven years later, the 19th Amendment gave many women in the United States the right to vote.

-To learn more about Adeline Hornbek's Homestead visit https://www.nps.gov/flfo/historyculture/places.htm
+Click Here to learn more about Adeline Hornbek's Homestead